sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 rules to replace that markup with spacing glyphs at the proper intervals, then more rules to remove all the cruft, then more rules to change some of the spacing glyphs into different shapes.
-If it's a monospaced font then more rules shuffle things around a bit to make them occupy the same space as if there were no thousand separator.
+If it's a monospaced font then more rules shuffle things around a bit to make numbers occupy the same space as if there were no thousand separators.

-These rules are selectively enabled by different features, but always run in the same order.
-Within a lookup there are bail-out rules to enable exclusion of specific patterns (there's no `[^a-z]`, so you need a test beforehand which bails out if it matches `[a-z]`), but these bail-outs don't reach across features.
-Instead you can temporarily poison the text to prevent a subsequent rule from picking something up.
+These rules are selectively enabled by different features, but the rules must always run in the same order.
+Within a lookup there are bail-out rules to enable exclusion of specific patterns (there's no `[^a-z]xyz`, so you need a test beforehand which bails out if it matches `[a-z]xyz`), and these bail-outs don't reach across lookups so you can advance to the next logical block that way.
+If one block wants to prevent another from running it can instead temporarily poison the text to prevent a subsequent rule from matching it, and then a block at the end to mop that up again.

 For monospaced fonts, which are the ones I most care about, the glyphs are shifted sideways to make room for the space without the group taking